microbiomedata/docs/content/home/src/howto_guides/portal_guide.md

 of interest are down-selected through query terms, output files from each NMDC standardized workflow run on those samples are available as bulk downloads.
 Users must be logged in with an ORCID account before downloading data.
-Bulk download includes a json file which describes the files, a README.md file, and an RO-Crate (14) file which connects files to upstream records.
+Bulk download includes a JSON file which describes the files, a README.md file, and an RO-Crate (14) file which connects files to upstream records.

 ### *Download metadata*